andrasvarga/devopschallenge/README.md

 Example Instance
 ----------------

-You can see a Drupal installation working on http://ec2-52-40-121-103.us-west-2.compute.amazonaws.com/
+You can see a Drupal installation working at http://ec2-52-40-121-103.us-west-2.compute.amazonaws.com/

 Workflow
 --------

-See my workflow on this project at ...
+See my workflow on this project at https://drive.google.com/file/d/0B6ZXHm3p6tCrMVNWSTdQNlc4ckU/view?usp=sharing